Omaramos16/omaramos16.github.io/index.md

 ### 🚀 Embedded Systems \| Robotics \| Hardware-Software Integration 🚀   <!-- omit in toc -->

-I am a **Stanford University M.S. in Mechanical Engineering and B.S. in Computer Science graduate** with a focus on **embedded systems, robotics, and hardware/software integration**.
-My work revolves around **real-time firmware development, embedded architectures, and motion control** for **intelligent automation, smart devices, and mechatronic systems**.
+I am a **Stanford University M.S. in Mechanical Engineering and B.S. in Computer Science graduate**.
+My work revolves around real-time firmware development, embedded architectures, and motion control for intelligent automation, smart devices, and mechatronic systems.

-I am **seeking opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute to **firmware development, system integration, and intelligent control systems**.
+I am **seeking opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute to firmware development, system integration, and intelligent control systems.
 If you're working on exciting projects in these areas, I’d love to connect!

 <div class="contact-buttons">